pachyderm/kfdata/README.md

 * Hopefully reuse work across TFX/KFData efforts
   * We recognize that TFX has some similarities, but don’t want to force users to rewrite their pipelines in TFX DSL to take advantage of KFData
   * NB: added TFX section to [proposal doc](https://docs.google.com/document/d/1ccIM5-khU52HuZKSujRmgDyzxyzJZ6cmI597uqdh-ek/edit)
-* In 4-6 weeks, we’ll bring a POC & demo to this WG
+* On October 14, we’ll aim to bring a POC & demo to this WG
-  * Target delivery for inclusion and promotion in Kubeflow 1.2 -- if the KFP WG is supportive
+  * Target delivery for inclusion and promotion in next appropriate Kubeflow release -- if the KFP WG is supportive